 The bath is decorated in a mirrored mosaic and installed on a custom made plinth that's been customised with the Union Jack pattern.

-Furniture and textiles came from markets in London and Paris.
+Furniture and textiles in this modern bedroom came from markets in London and Paris.
 The quilt is hand-stitched.

 Check out the designer's work at temperleylondon.com.
 Her Somerset range of clothing is available at johnlewis.com